ducky4life/smortie/README.md

 - playing a single file (/playfile, file inside /playlists/*)
 - playing a local file (uploaded with /playlocalfile command)
 - master playlist (all files inside /playlists/*)
-- importing/displaying queue (!smort import, /queue)
+- importing/displaying/appending to queue (!smort import, /queue)
 - continuing from where you left off (/play the "continue" playlist)
 - searching by track name/artist name (/search, /playartist to quickly import all songs of an artist)